 - Chevert marched along the Weser towards Corvey.

 - Souvré advanced on Trendelburg.

-- At noon, d’Armentières crossed the Weser with 15 grenadier coys to clear the countryside on the opposite bank and he then advanced up to Boffzen.
-On his way, he sent troops to occupy the Castle of Fürstenberg which the Allies had abandoned so rapidly that 200 haversacks had been left behind.
+- At noon, d’Armentières crossed the Weser with 15 grenadier coys to clear the countryside on the opposite bank, advancing up to Boffzen.
+On his way, he sent troops to occupy the Castle of Fürstenberg, which the Allies had abandoned so rapidly that 200 haversacks had been left behind.
 From Boffzen, d'Armentières detached M. d'Emery and M. Baudoin, aides maréchaux généraux des logis, with 300 volunteers to reconnoitre the east bank of the Weser up to Bevern and Forst.
-They met only a few parties of jägers who retired in the woods.
-D’Armentieres came back to Fürstenberg with his Reserve and encamped there.
+They met only a few parties of jägers who retireded in the woods.
+D’Armentières came back to Fürstenberg with his Reserve and encamped there.

 - The Allies were still holding their positions at Minden.